vega113/cshar-unit-test/README.md

 - Don't depend on external services
 - Allow reproducible results

+## Arranging your tests
+Arrange, Act, Assert is a common pattern when unit testing.
+As the name implies, it consists of three main actions:
+- Arrange your objects, create and set them up as necessary.
+[Example](examples/test_arrangement.md)
+- Act on an object.
+- Assert that something is as expected.
+  Readability is one of the most important aspects when writing a test.
+Separating each of these actions within the test clearly highlight the dependencies required to call your code, how your code is being called, and what you're trying to assert.
+While it might be possible to combine some steps and reduce the size of your test, the primary goal is to make the test as readable as possible.

 ## Protection against regression

 - Provides confidence that your new code doesn't break existing functionality [Example](examples/regression_example.md)